basisai/vault-k8s-helper/README.md

 OPTIONS:
+        --eks-cluster <eks_cluster>
+            Name of the EKS cluster.
+Required if type is `eks`

+        --eks-expiry <eks_expiry>
+            Specifies the Expiry duration in number of seconds for the Kubernetes Token.

+        --eks-region <eks_region>
+            Region of AWS to use.
+Defaults to the Global Endpoint

         --eks-role-arn <eks_role_arn>
             The ARN of the role to assume if the AWS Secrets Engine role is configured with multiple roles